ernie55ernie/ernie55ernie.github.io/_posts/2025-06-17-research-paper-predicatability-of-industry-returns-after-m&a-announcements.md

 category: trading
 ---

-## Predictability of Industry Returns After M&A Announcements

 ### Summary

 In this 2006 study, authors **Christian Funke, Timo Gebken, Lutz Johanning, and Gaston Michel** investigate whether **industries exhibit predictable return patterns following merger and acquisition (M&A) announcements**.
 The paper finds that industries with **positive reactions to M&A announcements tend to continue performing well**, while those with **negative reactions tend to underperform**.
 This behavior suggests a **systematic drift in industry returns**, hinting at **market underreaction** to industry-wide information.